tumblr/TMTumblrSDK/README.md

 # TumblrSDK
 An unopinionated and flexible library for easily integrating Tumblr data into your iOS or OS X application, however you see fit.
+The library uses ARC and requires iOS 5 or OS X 10.7.

     [[TMAPIClient sharedInstance] blogInfo:@"bryan" success:^ (id result, NSError *error) {
       if (error) {